SapioBeasley/laravel-rets-client/readme.md

 ## RETS client for Laravel

+#This package is DEPRECATED, please check our [PHRETS](https://github.com/troydavisson/PHRETS)

-RETS client for Laravel using *phRETS*.
+RETS client for Laravel using *PHRETS*.